the-trail-blazer/the-trail-blazer.github.io/README.md

-## Introduction
+## Description
 As a group we decided to build a trail app called Trail Blazer that helps users navigate, track and explore the outdoors.
 The user's activity can be recorded and saved privately or shared with friends.

-## Description
 This is your guide to Albuquerque's outdoors.
 Discover, share and blaze your favorite trails right from your phone.

 ## Intended Users
 * Any Burqueno that loves to enjoy New Mexico's beautiful weather and perfect hiking trails!